Welcome to Year 1

 "It was fun listening to the story of 'The Tiger that came to Tea'.
 I made a shopping list just encase a tiger comes to tea at my house."
 Isabella.

 "I liked role playing the story.
 I made my own tea party."
 Madeline.

 "I liked it when the elephant was trying to get some peace and quite in the story 'Five minutes peace'.
 It made me laugh."

 We were very lucky to have some visitors in school from 'Open the Book'.
 They told us the story about loving our neighbour and reminded us that Jesus always wants us to show love to our neighbours by doing kind things.

-Please enjoy these activities with your child over the Easter holidays:
+Please enjoy these activities with your child:

 - Read a book, talking about the characters and the events that have taken place.
 Ask your child to retell the story back to you, using language from the story.
 When your child is reading, encourage them to find the 'special friends' (two letters that make one sound) and tell you what sound they make.
 Your child could then complete a book review, explaining why they liked the story.
 You could use the questions from our reading workshop to help your child with their comprehension of the story.

 - Practise recognising these sounds in words: 'ce' as in once, 'au' as in saucer, /ar/ as in dancer, 'gh' as in ghost, 'gn' as in gnome.

 - Practise spelling words from the Year 1 Common Exception word list.
 They could write sentences that included these words.

 - Practise recognising and spelling words from the phonic list that was sent home.
 Your child should practise all of the sounds on the list, paying particular attention to the highlighted sounds.